Revisiting charmonium hybrid spectroscopy: Open charm decay of charmonium hybrid

 With the wave functions fixed, the only remaining free parameter is the strong coupling constant $g$, related to the running coupling by $\alpha_S = g^2/(4\pi)$.
 Given that the constituent gluon mass is approximately 1 GeV, we adopt $\alpha_S = 0.5$ as a typical value of the running coupling at this energy scale.

-We now examine the decay patterns for each member of the lowest hybrid multiplet, referring to the spectrum shown in Fig.~\ref{fig:spectrum}.
+The two-body open charm decay widths of the $1^{--}$ and $2^{-+}$ hybrid states are shown in Fig.~\ref{fig:width1} and Fig.~\ref{fig:width2}, respectively.
+The corresponding widths for the $0^{-+}$ and $1^{-+}$ states are very small (less than 1 MeV) and are therefore not displayed.

-\begin{itemize} \item \textbf{$0^{-+}$ hybrid (4.189 GeV):} This state lies below all $S+P$ charmed meson thresholds.
+It should be noted that there exist other decay channels besides the two-body open charm decay, such as hidden-charm decays $H\to (c\bar{c})(gg)\to c\bar{c} + \text{light hadrons}$ and annihilation decays $H\to ng\to \text{light hadrons}$~\cite{Close:2003mb}.
+Though not estimated explicitly, these decay channels are expected to be suppressed relative to the two-body open charm decay, provided the latter is not suppressed by the selection rule.
+In what follows, we summarize the main decay properties of the lowest hybrid multiplet based on their two-body open charm decays, with reference to the spectrum presented in Fig.~\ref{fig:spectrum}. \begin{itemize} \item \textbf{$0^{-+}$ hybrid (4.189 GeV):} This state lies below all $S+P$ charmed meson thresholds.
 With no open decay channels satisfying the selection rules, its total width is expected to be very small.
 This makes the $0^{-+}$ hybrid an excellent candidate for a narrow resonance.

-\item \textbf{$1^{-+}$ hybrid (4.231 GeV):} Despite lying above the $D\bar{D}_0^*(2300)$ threshold, this decay channel is forbidden by the exotic quantum numbers ($1^{-+}$ cannot couple to $0^+ + 0^-$ in a relative $S$-wave).
+\item \textbf{$1^{-+}$ hybrid (4.231 GeV):} Despite lying above the $D\bar{D}_0^*(2300)$ threshold, this decay channel is forbidden by the exotic quantum numbers.
 The $D\bar{D}^*$ channel is strongly suppressed by the spatial wave function overlap argument.
 Consequently, the $1^{-+}$ charmonium hybrid is also predicted to be a narrow state, providing a clear experimental signature due to its exotic $J^{PC}$.

-\item \textbf{$1^{--}$ hybrid (4.276 GeV):} Decay to $D\bar{D}_0^*(2300)$ is forbidden by quantum numbers ($1^{--}$ cannot decay to $0^+ + 0^-$ in a relative $S$-wave), and $D\bar{D}^*$ is suppressed.
+\item \textbf{$1^{--}$ hybrid (4.276 GeV):} Decay to $D\bar{D}_0^*(2300)$ is forbidden by quantum numbers, and $D\bar{D}^*$ is suppressed.
 The predicted mass lies very close to the $D\bar{D}_1$ threshold, making the width extremely sensitive to the exact mass value.
 If $M_H > M_D + M_{D_1}$, the $D\bar{D}_1$ channel opens and becomes the dominant decay mode.
-Figure~\ref{fig:width1} shows the decay width as a function of mass, with the shaded band indicating $\pm25$ MeV theoretical uncertainty around our nominal value.
+Fig.~\ref{fig:width1} shows the decay width as a function of mass, with the shaded band indicating $\pm25$ MeV theoretical uncertainty around our nominal value.
 The width varies from near zero below threshold to several tens of MeV above threshold.